benbutt/garden_distancing/README.md

 Uses a rejection method to distribute points in rectangular area with customisable exclusion distance.
 Requires matplotlib.

---- How many friends can I fit in my garden? ---
+--- How many friends can I fit in my garden while maintaining "strict social distancing guidelines"? ---

 max_occupancy.py calculates the maximum occupancy for a given (rectangular) garden, and suggests a distribution to acheieve this occupancy.

---- How big does my garden need to be to invite my five friends round while still maintaining "strict social distancing guidelines"? ---
+--- How big does my garden need to be to invite my five (or more, when restrictions ease) friends round while maintaining "strict social distancing guidelines"? ---

 garden_size.py calculates the minimum (square) garden size required to fit the requested occupancy, and suggests a distribution to achieve this occupancy.